szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 Some database implementations we may use don't support creating records with an externally specified ID.
 In these cases, we have no option but to involve a lookup table, but this needs to be an implementation detail opaque to the algebra / program.
 This may add some small performance overhead, but the benefits in most cases of an event sourcing archtecture will far outweigh this.

 As a consequence of this segregation of commands and queries, you may note that all the commands in our algebra have uninteresting return types.
-These would typically be:
+These would typically be such as:

 * `Unit` - no return status.
 * `Boolean` - denoting success or failure.